FHantke/brave-browser-wiki/Debugging-Brave-UI.md

 1. `cd` to `src/out/Debug`
 2. Run `brave.exe --enable-ui-devtools` This will start Brave with the UiDevToolsClient flag enabled.
-3. `cd` to the application folder of Chromium or Chrome.
-Note: This can not be a stable release of Chrome.
+3. `cd` to the application folder of Chromium or Chrome. **Note:** This can not be a stable release of Chrome.
 UI Devtools are [not available in stable releases of Chrome any longer.](https://cs.chromium.org/chromium/src/chrome/browser/about_flags.cc?l=4410)
 4. Run `chromium-browser.exe --enable-ui-devtools` This will start Chromium with the UiDevToolsClient flag enabled.
 5. In the Chromium browser, type `chrome://inspect` into the URL bar.
-4. Click on the `Other` tab and in the section entitled "UiDevToolsClient" click on the `inspect` link.
+6. Click on the `Other` tab and in the section entitled "UiDevToolsClient" click on the `inspect` link. **Note:** Brave typically crashes upon clicking the `inspect` button the first time.
+Re-run step 2 and the Web Socket should automatically reconnect in Chromium.

-You can now use the DOM inspector and some of the other devtools.
+7. From the Chromium devtools panel, you can now navigate through the DOM on Brave UI.

-### Further Reading
+### Relevant Research

 1. https://groups.google.com/a/chromium.org/forum/#!topic/chromium-dev/eHeHP4RuvC0
 2. https://www.chromium.org/developers/how-tos/inspecting-ash